Caitlin1306/my_first_notebook/README.md

 print("🏋️" * men_lifting_weights_emojis)
 ```

-I also edited code that was incorrect eg I chanaged **4theloveofcode** to **fourtheloveofcode** = "Hello world" as I was informed numbers makes the readability of the code confusing and therefore cause an error/names cannot start with a number
+I also edited code that was incorrect eg I changed **4theloveofcode** to **fourtheloveofcode** = "Hello world" as I was informed numbers makes the readability of the code confusing and therefore cause an error/names cannot start with a number

 Another example of edited code that I corrected was mine&yours = "Our budget" to mine_and_yours = "Our budget" as names can not contain spaces, so we use _ instead and names can not contain any of these symbols eg :'",<>/?|!@#%^&*~-+